juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 From the heart of this cosmic maelstrom emerged tentacles, grotesque appendages that defied the laws of reality.
 These were no ordinary tentacles; they were a kaleidoscope of menace.
 Slimy green tendrils slithered with an unsettling viscosity, leaving a trail of corrosive residue in their wake.
 Their touch could dissolve matter into an unrecognizable, gelatinous mass, a testament to the insidious threat they posed.

-Contrastingly, the red tentacles were adorned with thorns sharp enough to pierce the toughest cosmic armor.
+Contrastingly, the red tentacles were adorned with thorns sharp enough to pierce the toughest cosmic armour.
 Each thorn dripped with a toxic venom, injecting a lethal concoction that brought immediate agony to anything it touched.
 The very sight of these crimson spikes hinted at the relentless, predatory nature of the cosmic horror unfolding before Guy's eyes.

-Veiny and pulsating, the pink tentacles seemed almost organic, as if they were the arteries of some monstrous cosmic entity.
+Veiny and pulsating, the pink tentacles seemed almost organic as if they were the arteries of some monstrous cosmic entity.
 They constricted planets with an unholy grip, draining the life force from their cores.
 The very essence of these celestial bodies was being siphoned away, leaving behind desolate landscapes and barren wastelands where vibrant ecosystems once thrived.

 In stark contrast, the luminescent purple tentacles glowed with an eerie radiance, casting an otherworldly glow on the scenes of destruction.
 Their incandescent beauty belied their true nature – conduits of devastating energy that could unleash cosmic forces capable of obliterating entire galaxies.
 The luminescence served as a haunting reminder that even amidst the celestial horror, there was a twisted allure that mesmerized onlookers while sealing their fate.

 As Guy's awareness expanded, he realized the magnitude of the cosmic crisis.
 Across every galaxy, a symphony of destruction played out, echoing the relentless battles fought on the besieged planets.
 It was a universe on the brink, teetering on the edge of annihilation as cosmic forces clashed in a desperate struggle for survival.
-The heavens themselves bore witness to a cosmic battlefield, a theater of war where the forces of entropy clashed with the remnants of cosmic order.
+The heavens themselves bore witness to a cosmic battlefield, a theatre of war where the forces of entropy clashed with the remnants of cosmic order.

 The world, or rather the entire cosmos, stood at the precipice of obliteration, and Guy was left to grapple with the enormity of the threat that now encompassed all of existence.
-The fabric of reality was unraveling, and the impending doom seemed inevitable, casting a shadow that stretched across the cosmic tapestry.
+The fabric of reality was unravelling, and the impending doom seemed inevitable, casting a shadow that stretched across the cosmic tapestry.

 [My world was invaded through these natural tears in spacetime that are commonplace in every world,] Tron explained.
 [Black holes, as they are called, are necessary puzzle pieces in every stable world.
 But they are also a source of vulnerability.
-The invader used this vulnerability and planted a seed in them.
-Every vibrant soul that died in vicinity of these tears was sucked into them instead of being routed through me.
-When enough souls accumulated in the tears, it then formed sentient amalgam entities.
+The invaders used this vulnerability and planted a seed in them.
+Every vibrant soul that died in the vicinity of these tears was sucked into them instead of being routed through me.
+When enough souls accumulated in the tears, they then formed sentient amalgam entities.
 Over time, four entities became most prominent and managed to extend their influence outside the tear in spacetime through the same way you managed to enter my new world, possession.
-They enticed native creatures of my world to lower their guard and took control.
+They enticed native creatures of my world to lower their guard and take control.
 Little by little they invaded society and wreaked havoc.
 The worst part is that any entity killed by a spawn or possession from the tear in spacetime gets routed back into the tear and to the invader.]

 "What about this world?"
 Guy asked.